What is History?

 How and why did people come into conflict in Medieval Europe?

-- How much did the Magna Carta change?
+- Who was King John and how much did the Magna Carta change England?

-- How and why did Scotland and Wales come in to conflict with England?
+- How and why did Scotland come into conflict with England?

 - What was the 100 Years’ War?